OpenEvalProject/evals/manuscripts/elife-100173/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/011ashp19 State Key Laboratory of Oral Diseases & National Clinical Research Center for Oral Diseases, West China Hospital of Stomatology, Sichuan University Chengdu China
+1. State Key Laboratory of Oral Diseases & National Clinical Research Center for Oral Diseases, West China Hospital of Stomatology, Sichuan University Chengdu China ([ROR:011ashp19](https://ror.org/011ashp19))
-2. https://ror.org/011ashp19 Department of Endodontics, West China Hospital of Stomatology, Sichuan University Chengdu China
+2. Department of Endodontics, West China Hospital of Stomatology, Sichuan University Chengdu China ([ROR:011ashp19](https://ror.org/011ashp19))
-3. https://ror.org/05qbk4x57 Center for Excellence in Molecular Cell Science, University of Chinese Academy of Sciences Shanghai China
+3. Center for Excellence in Molecular Cell Science, University of Chinese Academy of Sciences Shanghai China ([ROR:05qbk4x57](https://ror.org/05qbk4x57))
-4. https://ror.org/011ashp19 Department of Pediatric Dentistry, West China Hospital of Stomatology, Sichuan University Chengdu China
+4. Department of Pediatric Dentistry, West China Hospital of Stomatology, Sichuan University Chengdu China ([ROR:011ashp19](https://ror.org/011ashp19))

 † Corresponding author

 ## Abstract

 Platelet-derived growth factor receptor alpha (PDGFR-α) activity is crucial in the process of dental and periodontal mesenchyme regeneration facilitated by autologous platelet concentrates (APCs), such as platelet-rich fibrin (PRF), platelet-rich plasma (PRP) and concentrated growth factors (CGF), as well as by recombinant PDGF drugs.
-However, it is largely unclear about the physiological patterns and cellular fate determinations of PDGFR-α + cells in the homeostasis maintaining of adult dental and periodontal mesenchyme.
-We previously identified NFATc1 expressing PDGFR-α + cells as a subtype of skeletal stem cells (SSCs) in limb bone in mice, but their roles in dental and periodontal remain unexplored.
-To this end, in the present study we investigated the spatiotemporal atlas of NFATc1 + and PDGFR-α + cells residing in dental and periodontal mesenchyme in mice, their capacity for progeny cell generation, and their inclusive, exclusive and hierarchical relations in homeostasis.
-We utilized CRISPR/Cas9-mediated gene editing to generate two dual recombination systems, which were Cre -loxP and Dre -rox combined intersectional and exclusive reporters respectively, to concurrently demonstrate the inclusive, exclusive, and hierarchical distributions of NFATc1 + and PDGFR-α + cells and their lineage commitment.
-By employing the state-of-the-art transgenic lineage tracing techniques in cooperating with tissue clearing-based advanced imaging and three-dimensional slices reconstruction, we systematically mapped the distribution atlas of NFATc1 + and PDGFR-α + cells in dental and periodontal mesenchyme and tracked their in vivo fate trajectories in mice.
-Our findings extend current understanding of NFATc1 + and PDGFR-α + cells in dental and periodontal mesenchyme homeostasis, and furthermore enhance our comprehension of their sustained therapeutic impact for future clinical investigations.
+However, it is largely unclear about the physiological patterns and cellular fate determinations of PDGFR-α+ cells in the homeostasis maintaining of adult dental and periodontal mesenchyme.
+We previously identified NFATc1 expressing PDGFR-α+ cells as a subtype of skeletal stem cells (SSCs) in limb bone in mice, but their roles in dental and periodontal remain unexplored.
+To this end, in the present study we investigated the spatiotemporal atlas of NFATc1+ and PDGFR-α+ cells residing in dental and periodontal mesenchyme in mice, their capacity for progeny cell generation, and their inclusive, exclusive and hierarchical relations in homeostasis.
+We utilized CRISPR/Cas9-mediated gene editing to generate two dual recombination systems, which were Cre-loxP and Dre-rox combined intersectional and exclusive reporters respectively, to concurrently demonstrate the inclusive, exclusive, and hierarchical distributions of NFATc1+ and PDGFR-α+ cells and their lineage commitment.
+By employing the state-of-the-art transgenic lineage tracing techniques in cooperating with tissue clearing-based advanced imaging and three-dimensional slices reconstruction, we systematically mapped the distribution atlas of NFATc1+ and PDGFR-α+ cells in dental and periodontal mesenchyme and tracked their in vivo fate trajectories in mice.
+Our findings extend current understanding of NFATc1+ and PDGFR-α+ cells in dental and periodontal mesenchyme homeostasis, and furthermore enhance our comprehension of their sustained therapeutic impact for future clinical investigations.

 ## Introduction